Skip to main content

 • Any special instructions for your county

-What If a Newspaper Closes During Publication?
+What If a Newspaper Closes During Publication

 This scenario, while uncommon, does happen.
-Here's what you need to know:

 Mid-Publication Closures